Minimum Stable Cut and Treewidth: Weighted Min Stable Cut

 In the partition we have, we observe that (i) all edges incident on leaves are cut (total weight $L_w$) (ii) all Propagator vertices have balanced neighborhoods, so exactly half of their incident weight is cut (total weight $P/2$) (iii) since $L,R$ splits all sets of $E$, each checker vertex will have exactly one neighbor on the same side (total weight $e_2+2e_3$).
 So, the total weight of the cut is $B$.

 For the converse direction, suppose we have a stable cut of size $B$ in the constructed instance.
 Because of the stability condition, this solution must cut all edges incident on leaves (total weight $L_w$); at least half of the total weight of edges incident on Propagators (total weight $P/2$); and for each checker vertex all its incident edges except at most one (total weight at least $e_2+2e_3$).
-We conclude that, in order to achieve weight $B$, the cut must properly balance the neighborhood of all Propagators and make sure that each Checker vertex has one neighbor on its own side.
+We conclude that, in order to achieve weight $B$ all previous bounds must be tight, that is, the cut must properly balance the neighborhood of all Propagators and make sure that each Checker vertex has one neighbor on its own side.

 We now argue that because the neighborhood of each Propagator is balanced we have for all $i\in\{0,\ldots, n-1\}, j\in [m-1]$ that $v_{(i,j)}, v_{(i,j+1)}$ are on different sides of the partition.
 To see this, suppose for contradiction that for two such vertices this is not the case and to ease notation consider the vertices $v_{(i\delta+\ell,j)}, v_{(i\delta+\ell,j+1)}$, where $0\le \ell\le \delta-1$.
 Among all such pairs select one that maximizes $\ell$.
 Both vertices are connected to the Propagator $p_{(i , j)}$ with edges of weight $2^{\ell}$.
 But now $p_{(i,j)}$ has strictly larger edge weight connecting it to the side of the partition that contains $v_{(i\delta+\ell,j)}$ and $v_{(i\delta+\ell,j+1)}$ than to the other side because (i) for neighbors of $p_{(i,j)}$ connected to it with edges of higher weight, the neighborhood of $p_{(i,j)}$ is balanced by the maximality of $\ell$ (ii) the total weight of all other edges is $2\cdot (2^{\ell-1}+2^{\ell-2}+\ldots+1) < 2\cdot 2^{\ell}$.